 People with schizotypal personality disorder generally do not have psychotic symptoms.
 Hallucinations, delusions, and loss of contact with reality are the hallmarks of psychosis.

 Delusions are fixed and false beliefs.
-A reference idea is an incorrect interpretation of accidental incidents and external events that the person believes have a particular and unusual meaning.
+A reference idea is an incorrect interpretation of accidental incidents and external events that the person believes to have a particular and unusual meaning.

-Patients with schizotypal personality disorder share qualities with schizophrenic patients in the cognitive, phenomenological and biological domains, but they do not develop psychosis.
+Patients with schizotypal personality disorder share qualities with schizophrenic patients in the cognitive, phenomenological, and biological domains, but they do not develop psychosis.